MrYsLab/s3-extend/docs/usage.md

 *    **s3e** - for the ESP-8266
 *  **s3p** - for the Picoboard
    * **s3r** - for the Raspberry Pi
+  * **s3rp** for the Raspberry Pi Pico
    * **s3rh** - for the RoboHAT MM1

-**Step 4:** Start Scratch 3, select an extension, and create and run your Scratch scripts.
-If you are using the ESP-8266 extension, you must use the **ESP-8266 Connect IP Address** block, to connect to the ESP-8266.
+**Step 4:** Start Scratch 3, select an extension and create and run your Scratch scripts.
+If you are using the ESP-8266 extension, you must use the **ESP-8266 Connect IP Address** block to connect to the ESP-8266.
 When successfully connected, the red LED on the ESP-8266
 NodeMCU is extinguished.